 "Staph," or staphylococcus aureus, is a bacteria commonly found on the skin.

-Oxacillin and methicillin are in the penicillin drug family, and some strains of staph have become resistant to both of these antibiotics as well as other related antibiotics.
-Other drugs can be used to treat infections caused by this bacteria.
+Methicillin is in the penicillin drug family, and some strains of staph have become resistant to both of this antibiotic as well as other related antibiotics.
+Other drugs are used to treat infections caused by this bacteria.

 Anywhere on your skin and commonly, in your nose and other moist locations.

 Anyone can carry MRSA on their skin (or be "colonized" with it) along with many other bacteria.

 - People who live with or are in contact with others who have MRSA

 - People with a history of dry skin, eczema, or other skin conditions

 - Children with frequent bug bites or scrapes